 Set LC-MS/MS method

-Separate 2 µL of the five HeLa peptide mixtures through a linear gradient of 75 minutes at a flow rate of 230 nL/minute on a 15 cm, 75 µm i.d column packed with 3 µm C18 silica particles.
+Inject 2 µL of the five HeLa peptide mixtures and separate peptides through a linear gradient of 75 minutes at a flow rate of 230 nL/minute on a 15 cm, 75 µm i.d column packed with 3 µm C18 silica particles.
 Use a binary gradient constituted by mobile phase A (0.1% FA, 2% ACN) and mobile phase B (0.1% FA and 80% of ACN).

-Perform gradient elution increasing B percentage from 6% to 42% in 60 minutes and from 42% to 100% in additional 8 minutes; maintain for 5 minutes 100% B and then move back to 0% B in two minutes.
+Perform gradient elution by increasing mobile phase B content from 6% to 42% in 60 minutes and from 42% to 100% in additional 8 minutes; maintain for 5 minutes 100% B and then move back to 0% B in two minutes.

-Operate in DDA mode using a top-12 method and set MS full scan range at 350-1800 m/z, resolution 7,0000, ACG target 1e6 and maximum injection time 50 ms. Set the mass window for precursor ion isolation at 1.6 m/z, resolution 35,000, ACG target 1e5, maximum injection time 120 ms, HCD fragmentation at of 25 NCE (normalized collision energy) and dynamic exclusion 15 seconds.
+Operate in DDA mode using a top-12 method and set MS full scan range at 350-1800 m/z, resolution 70,000, ACG target 1e6 and maximum injection time 50 ms. Set the mass window for precursor ion isolation at 1.6 m/z, resolution 35,000, ACG target 1e5, maximum injection time 120 ms, HCD fragmentation at of 25 NCE (normalized collision energy) and dynamic exclusion 15 seconds.

 Analyze raw files using Sequest as search engine, and the HUMAN Uniprot Complete protein sequence as the database.
-In our experiments, the database was downloaded on March 2016 and contained 42.013 sequences.
+In the experiments presented here, the database was downloaded on March 2016 and contained 42.013 sequences.

 Use the following settings: MS tolerance 15 ppm, MS/MS tolerance 0.02 Da, trypsin as enzyme by setting two missed cleavage sites.
 Set the carbamidomethylation of lysine, serine, threonine, tyrosine (+57.021) and the oxidation of methionines as dynamic modifications and the carbamidomethylation of cysteines (+57.021) as static modifications.
 Use the cut-off of false discovery rate (FDR) for peptides and proteins identification to 0.01 and filter out by percolator.

-Calculate peak area of peptide MS1 signals.
+Calculate the peak area for all MS1 peptide signals.
 Calculate the total area of the peptides.

-Inject 2 µL of peptide mixtures obtained from EPS-urine samples using the same LC-MS/MS used for HeLa curve building and analyze the raw file using the same parameters used for HeLa data processing.
+Inject 2 µL of peptide mixtures obtained from EPS-urine samples using the same LC-MS/MS method used for the HeLa samples and analyze the raw file using the same parameters used for HeLa data processing.

-Calculate total intensity of peptide signals by summing up area values of all identified peptides and interpolate the result with the corresponding values of HeLa curve.
+Calculate total intensity of peptide signals by summing up area values of all identified peptides and interpolate the external standard curve .
 This will provide an acceptable estimation of peptide amount present in the EPS-urine protein digest.

 Reagent preparation for C 18 StageTip protocol